PopovEvgeniy/unrarwizard/readme.txt

                                 Unrar wizard

-                               Version 1.1.9
+                               Version 1.1.9.1

                          This software made by Popov Evgeniy Alekseyevich

 System requirement

-Windows 2000 or higher for 32 bit system
+Windows 2000 or higher for 32-bit system
-Windows Vista or higher for 64 bit system
+Windows Vista or higher for 64-bit system

 Program description